StefanKozhuharov/PacMan/README.md

   * Show the labyrinth w/ the dots w/ the help of CSS
   * Show one of the costumes of the PacMan on top of it
   * Try to move the PacMan w/ the keyboard (w/ arrows)

+# 15 March

+* Added teh labyrinth w/ the dots w/ the help of CSS